cassjs/venture-insight/README.md

 # Venture Insight

-This is a crowdfunding platform that aggregates info about startups so that everyday individuals can invest in early-stage companies they're interested in.
+This is a crowdfunding platform that aggregates information about startups into one hub.

+It draws from multiple funding information sources and uses a simple user interface, enabling everyday individuals to invest in early-stage companies that they are interested in.

 ## Build